sacridini/Awesome-Geospatial/README.md

 * [NASA WebWorldWind](https://github.com/NASAWorldWind/WebWorldWind) - The NASA WorldWind Javascript SDK (WebWW) includes the library and examples for creating geo-browser web applications and for embedding a 3D globe in HTML5 web pages.
 * [CesiumJS](https://github.com/AnalyticalGraphicsInc/cesium) - An open-source JavaScript library for world-class 3D globes and maps.
 * [LuciadRIA](http://www.luciad.com/solutions/luciadria) - A JavaScript library for 3D globes and maps, with support for military symbology and desktop-like performance
+* [geotiff.js](https://github.com/geotiffjs/geotiff.js) - geotiff.js is a small library to parse TIFF files for visualization or analysis.

 ## Node.js